jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 ![pic28](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/28.jpg)

+(I) represent the frame ID.
+From 1 to 200

+(II)CH0, CH1, ....to CH15 represent individual servo motor.

-It can alter the servomotor angle by adjusting the value, it also can change the time and speed option on the servomotor.<br/>
+(III)It can alter the servomotor angle by adjusting the value.The range is from 800 to 2200.
-CH0, CH1, ....to CH15 represent individual servo motor. <br/>

-At the bottom, choosing "PC" allows us to save/load the file in our local computer.
-Chossing "Module" allows us to save/load the file in the cmu on the robot.
+(IV)"Time" represents the duration of the change of servo motor.
+The time unit is milli-second(ms).

+(V) Save the action value of the action to the PC as a ftxt file or read ftxt file from PC.

+(VI) Save the action value in Innovati Servo Commander 16 control module or read the action value from Innovati Servo Commander 16 control module.

  ![pic25](https://github.com/christw16/Biped-Humanoid-Robot-Battle/blob/master/img/29.jpg)